stuwilmur/micro-table/README.md

 It was not inspired by, but by accident has some similarities with Arquero.

-Be aware that bad input will result in undefined or unexpected output!
+Be aware that bad input may result in undefined or unexpected output!

 ## Resources
 * [API Reference](https://github.com/stuwilmur/micro-table/blob/main/API.md)